shazlanamirul8/HR-Analytics-Employee-Attrition-Performance-SQL-/README.md

 4. Training & Growth
 - Listing all employees and filtering for training participation helps management understand engagement levels and prioritize development opportunities.

+## Recommendation for HR/Management of Amirul X
+1. Use rating gaps to guide coaching or mentoring programs.
+2. Focus on departments with low job satisfaction for engagement initiatives.
+3. Encourage training participation in underrepresented teams to foster skill development.